Shamilkv34/book/nostarch/chapter16.md

 return type of `thread::spawn` is `JoinHandle<T>`.
 A `JoinHandle<T>` is an owned value that, when we call the `join` method on it, will wait for its thread to finish.
-Listing 16-2 shows how to use the `JoinHandle<T>` of the thread we created in Listing 16-1 and call `join` to make sure the spawned thread finishes before `main` exits.
+Listing 16-2 shows how to use the `JoinHandle<T>` of the thread we created in Listing 16-1 and how to call `join` to make sure the spawned thread finishes before `main` exits.

 Filename: src/main.rs